 Pupil Premium Success

-Schools can make their own decisions on how to spend their Pupil Premium funding, but it has become increasingly apparent that a school will not receive a positive Ofsted judgement, unless they can demonstrate they are focused on improving outcomes for eligible pupils and show a definite commitment to closing the attainment gap, even if the proportion of disadvantaged pupils in the school is very small.
+Schools can make their own decisions on how to spend their Pupil Premium funding and they will want to evidence the impact of these choices.
+It has become increasingly apparent that a school will not receive a positive Ofsted judgement, unless they can demonstrate they are focused on improving outcomes for eligible pupils and show a definite commitment to closing the attainment gap, even if the proportion of disadvantaged pupils in the school is very small.

 Our Pupil Premium Advice and Guidance Package, including an Audit, provides the right support to maximise the impact of your Pupil Premium.